-It is no surprise; cloud services are now present in every industry.
-From small private corporations to large conglomerates and even governments around the word.
-Cloud services are dominated by a small handful of large tech companies, like Amazon Web Services.
-In 2018, AWS accounted for nearly 43% of Amazon overall sales (Statistica).
-Just a few years ago, we mostly knew Amazon as an e-commerce giant.
+It comes as no surprise that cloud services are now a must in every industry.
+From small private corporations to large conglomerates and even governments around the world.
+Cloud services are dominated by a small handful of colossal tech companies, like Amazon.
+In 2018, Amazon Web Services (AWS) accounted for nearly 43% of Amazon’s overall sales (Statistica).
+However, just a few years ago, we mostly knew Amazon only as an e-commerce giant.

 As companies add more and more data to AWS, monitoring cloud architecture should be the primary goal of any IT department.
-Proper documentation is crucial if many employees have access to the company’s cloud environment.
-You need to keep control at all times.
+Proper documentation is all the more crucial if many employees have access to the company’s cloud environment.
+You must always remain in control.

-Understanding your AWS cloud architecture is simple with Cloudockit’s architecture diagram tool.
+Understanding your AWS cloud architecture is effortless with Cloudockit’s AWS architecture diagram tool.

-There are two main types of components in any Cloud Architecture:
+There are two main types of components in any AWS cloud architecture:

-Platform as a Sercive (PaaS) is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage applications.
-It allows you to manage applications without the complexity of building and maintaining the infrastructure associated with developing and launching an app.
+Platform as a Service (PaaS) is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage applications.
+It enables you to manage applications without the complexity of building and maintaining the infrastructure required to develop and launch an app.

 In AWS, typical PaaS components are called Lambda Functions.
-AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+AWS Lambda is a serverless computing service that runs your code in response to events and automatically manages the underlying computing resources.
 The Lambda Functions call each other or leverage other components like DynamoDB or Polly.
 It is easy to lose track of all these functions.
-This is why it is important to properly monitor Lambda Functions in documentation and diagrams.
+Therefore it is important to properly monitor Lambda Functions with technical documentation and architecture diagrams.

-Here is an example of diagrams you should always monitor.
+Below is an example of diagrams you should constantly monitor.
 This will help you understand the big picture in your AWS architecture.